GoogTech/JavaMail/README.md

-# JavaMail
+# Java Mail
-An application for manipulating mail.
+:coffee: An application for manipulating mail.